AdobeDocs/alloy-docs/get-started/getting-started.md

 ### Starting a View

-When a view has started, you will need to notify the SDK by setting a type of `viewStart` in the `event` command.
+When a view has started, you will need to notify the SDK by setting `type` to `viewStart` within the `event` command.
 The definition of a view can depend on the context.

 * In a regular website, each webpage would typically be considered a unique view.
 In this case, an event of type `viewStart` should be executed as soon as possible at the top of the page.
 * In a single page application \(SPA\), a view is less defined.
 It typically means that the user has navigated within the application and most of the content has changed.
 For those familiar with the technical foundations of single page applications, this is typically when the application loads a new route.
 Whenever a user moves to a new view, however you choose to define a "view", the event of type `viewStart` should be executed.